layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 - The system uses ECDSA signatures compatible with Ethereum accounts
 - Virtual applications implement a multi-signature scheme:
   - Application creation requires signatures from participating parties
-  - Application closure requires signatures from all designated signers
+  - Application closure requires signatures meeting or exceeding the quorum threshold
 - Weight-based quorum signatures are supported for application governance:
   - Each signer can be assigned a weight
   - A quorum threshold determines the minimum total weight required for valid decisions